eProsima/DDS-Router/docs/rst/examples/ros_discovery_server_example.rst

 Discovery Server Participant
 ----------------------------

-This Participant is configured by a name, a type and a listening addresses where Discovery Server will expect metatraffic data from clients.
+This Participant is configured by a name, a kind and a listening addresses where Discovery Server will expect metatraffic data from clients.

 .. literalinclude:: ../../resources/examples/ros_discovery_server.yaml